Ineichen-Group/PsyNamic/data/raw_data/readme.md

     * cleaned relevant data from `asreview_dataset_all_Psychedelic Study.csv`
         * add field text = title + .^\n + abstract
         * add pubmed url from doi (if doi is available)

+    Note: during annotation, some additional records were marked as irrelevant, look at --> data_prepared/psychedelic_study_relevant.csv for the final list of included studies.